 Vacation schedules must be approved by your supervisor and be compatible with the work schedule in your department.
 Payment in lieu of vacation is not available.
 Vacation balances are non-transferable between staff.

-Exempt full-time staff accrue 20 days of vacation per year regardless of length of service.
+Exempt and Professional Non-exempt full-time staff accrue 20 days of vacation per year regardless of length of service.

 Non-exempt full-time staff accrue vacation based on the length of continuous full-time service:

 - 1-4 years of employment = 10 days of vacation

 - 5-9 years of employment = 15 days of vacation

 - 10+ years of employment = 20 days of vacation

 Non-exempt part-time staff who work less than 12 months per year earn vacation based on annual FTE.
 The benefit does not increase with length of service.

 Non-exempt part-time staff who work a 12-month per year schedule accrue vacation based on annual FTE and length of continuous part-time service: